-7 As stated by the organization, if potential emigrants learned they were to be "surrounded by an illiterate, ignorant population, whose ignorance and vice are to be daily increased by withholding all instruction in the arts of labor, all educational improvement and every teaching of morality which would lead them to higher ideas of duty to God and to their neighbor."
-Quoted in "Circular of the Association for Improvement of the Cultured Race in Maryland," Baltimore Sun, January 11, 1865, 1.
-8 Fuke, Imperfect Equality, 89.
+&lt;sup>8 As stated by the organization, if potential emigrants learned they were to be "surrounded by an illiterate, ignorant population, whose ignorance and vice are to be daily increased by withholding all instruction in the arts of labor, all educational improvement and every teaching of morality which would lead them to higher ideas of duty to God and to their neighbor."
+Quoted in "Circular of the Association for Improvement of the Cultured Race in Maryland," Baltimore Sun, January 11, 1865, 1. &lt;sup>9 Fuke, Imperfect Equality, 89.

-9 M. A. Newell, Report of the Principal of the State Normal School Shewing the Condition of the Public Schools of Maryland, with the Reports of the County School Commissioners, for the Year Ending September, 30, 1869 (Annapolis: WM.
+&lt;sup>10 M. A. Newell, Report of the Principal of the State Normal School Shewing the Condition of the Public Schools of Maryland, with the Reports of the County School Commissioners, for the Year Ending September, 30, 1869 (Annapolis: WM.
 Thompson, of R., Printer, 1870), Table F, 25.
-10 Dean Herrin, "Post-Civil War African American Schools in Emmitsburg and Lewistown, Frederick County, Maryland, Summary of Important Dates," Unpublished manuscript, (April 2021), 1.
-Emmitsburg Historic District Additional Documentation and Boundary Increase Name of Property Frederick, MD County and State to establish a board of trustees to purchase land for the school, often through a subscription process.11 The unusual circumstance in Emmitsburg led to a dispute between Ulrich and the bureau and the community over payment, delaying the school's completion.
+Inventory No. F-6-102-3 Name: West Lincoln Avenue (Boundary Increase to the Emmitsburg Historic District) Continuation Sheet Number 8 Page 3 The Lincoln Avenue building followed an unusual arrangement of school construction.
+In many cases, the Freedman's Bureau would provide the lumber, often salvaged from a military facility, for the local community to erect the structure.
+In this case however, the bureau worked with a local lumber dealer to construct the school.
+Also unusual is that William Ulrich, the lumber dealer, purchased the lot for the school, apparently on his own.
+In most circumstances, the Bureau encouraged the local Black community to establish a board of trustees to purchase land for the school, often through a subscription process.
+The unusual circumstance in Emmitsburg led to a dispute between Ulrich and the Bureau and the community over payment, delaying the school's completion.
 Despite the setback, the school was completed two years later, receiving its first students in November 1869.
-As it was known then, Lincoln School had an average of 20-25 students during its first year.12 The low enrollment led the Freedmen's Bureau the following year to reassign its sole teacher to another county.13 In 1872 Congress retired the Freedmen's Bureau, refusing to renew its legislation.
-Frederick County continued to operate the Lincoln Avenue School.
+As it was known then, Lincoln School had an average of 20-25 students during its first year.
+The low enrollment led the Freedmen's Bureau the following year to reassign its sole teacher to another county.
+In 1872 Congress retired the Freedmen's Bureau, refusing to renew its legislation.
+Frederick County continued to operate the Lincoln School.
 During the 1881-1882 academic year, the school (now Lincoln Hall) had 46 students.
-However, according to the state's annual report, the average attendance fluctuated between twelve and 22 pupils.14 By 1887, Emmitsburg's Lincoln Hall student population dwindled to 15.
+However, according to the state's annual report, the average attendance fluctuated between twelve and 22 pupils.
+By 1887, Emmitsburg's Lincoln Hall student population dwindled to 15.
 With its revised name, the school evolved into a social center for the African American population, hosting community events.
 As one of the larger buildings on the street, the one-and-one-half-story structure had sufficient capacity to hold community-wide events.
-In August 1880, Francis E. Harper, a contemporary of Sojourner Truth, and Dr. Daniel P. Seaton, a noted African Methodist Episcopalian minister, lectured at the hall.15 Additionally, the town's volunteer fire department used it regularly for their meetings in the mid-1880s.
+In August 1880, Francis E. Harper, a contemporary of Sojourner Truth, and Dr. Daniel P. Seaton, a noted African Methodist Episcopalian minister, lectured at the hall.
+Additionally, the town's volunteer fire department used it regularly for their meetings in the mid-1880s.
 The Sisters of Charity (later Daughters of Charity), which had operated St. Euphemia's School in Emmitsburg beginning in 1886, picked up some of students formerly attending Lincoln Hall.
-A 1908 newspaper account indicates that of the 143 students enrolled at St. Euphemia's School that year, eight were African American.16 One resident recalled his experience attending the school in the 1940s, explaining that Black students entered it through a separate door, and were segregated to a classroom in the attic.17 A Small Community In 1880, Emmitsburg's Black population rose to 59, spread across eleven households.
-The majority lived, as before, in the Lincoln Avenue neighborhood, known then as "Africa" or "South Africa."18 The short street had seven Black households, reaching perhaps its zenith.
-According to the census, most men on the street worked as laborers.
-Several others - Samuel 11 Fuke, Imperfect Equality, 93-94.
+A 1908 newspaper account indicates that of the 143 students enrolled at St. Euphemia's School that year, eight were African American. &lt;sup>11 Dean Herrin, "Post-Civil War African American Schools in Emmitsburg and Lewistown, Frederick County, Maryland, Summary of Important Dates," Unpublished manuscript, (April 2021), 1. &lt;sup>12 Fuke, Imperfect Equality, 93-94.